Are Women Entrepreneurs Game Changers?

 The Business Patriarchy is Alive, Well, and Thriving

-Pictured below is an image from Slate.com's article on the business patriarchy, which states: “Men are controlling all the big companies and the big pools of money in this country.
-If you look around at whose running the show in the American economy it's a bunch of men.
-And I find it hard to believe that doesn't matter.”
-(I agree completely, but do adore the lone woman's stand out red power suit.)
+Take a look at the image from Slate.com’s article on the business patriarchy, which states: “Men are controlling all the big companies and the big pools of money in this country.
+If you look around at whose running the show in the American economy it’s a bunch of men.
+And I find it hard to believe that doesn’t matter.”
+(I agree completely, but do adore the lone woman’s stand out red power suit.)

 Power and success in business (in life as well?) is currently determined by the relative amounts of money and resources a person or firm controls, not by the creation of social good or widespread economic health for the many.
 Who determines this?
 Those in power.
 “Those” are not women.

 While most women entrepreneurs begin with a vision that includes financial success, growing a multibillion dollar enterprise is not the main focus.
 It may not even be a sparkle in her eye.
 Women value community, relationships, and social good.
 We are not empire builders.
 And it is the successful empire builders who hold the money and therefore the power.
 Power defines culture.
 And so it is that women entrepreneurs will remain outliers to the power that money engenders and have less power to change the culture of business.